StrangeCSprojects/RTSanalytics/README.md

 2. Install and setup flutter (If the application doesn't work it is probably because of this step.)
 3. Delete env folder
 4. Create virtual environment following above steps
-5. Run command from root directory RTSanalytics: 'py -m server_tools.server_api'
+5. Run command from root directory RTSanalytics: 'py -m server_tools.sc2.sc2_server_api'
 6. Open a new terminal and cd to RTSanalytics/UI/rts-anaslysis
 7. Run command 'flutter run'
 8. Select the windows setup